-From pumpkin muffins to Oogie Boogie cupcakes, these Disneyland Halloween treats are spooktacularly delicious and fun to eat!
+From alien macarons to pumpkin donuts, these Disneyland Halloween treats are spooktacularly delicious and fun to eat!
 This Disneyland Halloween food guide will tell you everything you need to know about which treats to eat and which treats are more tricks than treats!

-This past week I challenged myself to try ALLLLLL the seasonal food available at Disneyland Resort this year, including the loaded fries at Oogie Boogie Bash, and the treats at Grand Californian Hotel.
-The only things I did not try were a few things that had onions they couldn’t take out (e.g., onion rings) and the coffees. disneyland
+This past week I challenged myself to try ALLLLLL the seasonal treats available at Disneyland Resort this year for Halloween Time, including the loaded fries at Oogie Boogie Bash (the Disney Halloween party), and the treats at Grand Californian Hotel.
+The only things I did not try were a few things that had onions they couldn’t take out (e.g., onion rings) and the coffees.

-It took me just over three days and a lot of walking, but I did it.
-And I’m here to tell you which Disneyland Halloween treats you have to try and which ones you can skip.
+It took me just over two days and a lot of walking, but I did it.
+And I’m here to tell you which Disneyland Halloween food items – both Disneyland Halloween treats and drinks you have to try and which ones you can skip.

 It’s the ultimate Disneyland Halloween foodie guide with my opinions on all of it.
 Mind you, these are opinions so if someone else disagrees, that’s their right.
 We don’t all agree on food so if you think something sounds good, feel free to try it anyway even if it’s on my skip list.